 In May of 2005 he was offered the opportunity to become the Senior Pastor at Agape Assembly of God in Waterloo, Indiana.
-They celebrate their 7th anniversary at the church in May of 2012.
+They celebrated their 8th anniversary at the church in May of 2013.

 Tom has a BA from Vanguard University, where he studied business.
 He also has a Master's Degree from Indiana Wesleyan University in Organizational Management.

 Kim retired from Verizon after 25 years and currently is the administrative assistant to the Significant Adults Minister at First Assembly of God in Fort Wayne.

 "We are so blessed to minister in Waterloo.
 We have made so many wonderful friends.
 It is an awesome opportunity to share the love of Christ and to see our church growing in so many ways."
 Pastor Nedd.